mozilla/application-services/components/ads-client/docs/usage.md

 ### Implementing Telemetry

-To enable telemetry collection, you need to implement the `MozAdsTelemetry` interface and provide an instance to the `MozAdsClientConfig` constructor.
+To enable telemetry collection, you need to implement the `MozAdsTelemetry` interface and provide an instance to the `MozAdsClientBuilder` constructor.
 The following examples show how to bind Glean metrics to the telemetry interface.

 #### Swift Example